 Cloud Security can be defined as any process, system, or software designed to protect applications and data that are delivered or stored on a cloud based system.
 The primary difference between more traditional business security and cloud security is that cloud security has evolved to stop data or personal information theft in general, rather than simply protecting the assets that reside on-premise.

 The primary shift that IT departments must face when considering a cloud security strategy is that protecting devices, data, and people becomes a collaborative effort between the IT function within an organization, and the provider of that cloud security solution.

 Cloud Security has evolved much in the last 5 years.
 Among the functions that are included in a robust cloud security environment:

 - Single Sign-On

 - Data Protection or Replications

-For organizations with a large contingent of telecommuters or a mobile sales staff, cloud security can also offer a greater level of security for users, even when those users are not connected directly to the company network.
-Some cloud solutions offer a low-resource client or agent that can protect users no matter where they are, and no matter what network to which they are connected.
+For organizations with a large contingent of telecommuters or a mobile sales staff, cloud computing can also offer a greater level of security for users, even when those users are not connected directly to the company network.
+Some cloud products offer a low-resource client or agent that can protect users no matter where they are, and no matter what network to which they are connected.
 In this case, administrators can also adjust and push new policies, patches, or new settings to agent-controlled devices without the end-user needing to take any action.
-This is an ideal solution for non-technical users who "just want to be protected", but don't possess the knowledge to enforce robust cloud security on their own behalf.
+This is ideal for non-technical users who "just want to be protected", but don't possess the knowledge to enforce robust cloud security on their own behalf.

-This combination of cost savings, greater visibility, better control over mobile devices, and a single pane of glass in which to manage cloud security has caused many organizations to adopt digital transformation projects to both reduce the cost of IT security and increase protection for cloud based applications, unmanaged devices, and access to the web via guest or unsecured networks.
+This combination of cost savings, greater visibility, better control over mobile devices, and a single pane of glass in which to manage cloud security has caused many organizations to adopt cloud inspired digital transformation projects to both reduce the cost of IT security and increase protection for cloud based applications, unmanaged devices, and access to the web via guest or unsecured networks.